-The course aims to strengthen the practical knowledge of basic microbiology learn at School level and lay foundation for further learning of the subject through first course on Basic Microbiology and techniques which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge of basic microbiology learn at School

+Microbiology and techniques which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+- 3. Extend the scope of an experiment if or not results are as per expectation - 4.
 Communicate the process and outcomes of an experiment. - 5.
-Perform an experiment collaboratively and ethically
+Perform an experiment collaboratively and ethically chamber.

-DCC Course (BIO5001P) Biotechnology Lab-I: Basic Microbiology and Techniques (Practical) (Credit: 2; Hours: 60)
+Biotechnology Lab-I: Basic Microbiology and Techniques (Practical) (Credit: 2; Hours: 60)

-- 1. Determine quantitatively the number of cells in the given yeast suspension using Neubauer's chamber. - 2.
+- 1. Determine quantitatively the number of cells in the given yeast suspension using Neubauer's - 2.
 Calibrate the ocular micrometer and determine the size of given microscopic structure at 10X and 40X magnification. - 3.
-Prepare suitable smear of the given bacterial cultures and identify them using Gram stain.

-- 4. Prepare suitable smear of the given bacterial culture and demonstrate the presence of bacterial endospores using spore staining. - 5.
+Prepare suitable smear of the given bacterial cultures and identify them using Gram stain. - 4.
+Prepare suitable smear of the given bacterial culture and demonstrate the presence of bacterial endospores using spore staining. - 5.
 Perform the monochrome staining procedure to identify the morphological shape of bacterial cells. - 6.
 Perform the negative staining procedure to compare morphological shapes and arrangement of bacterial cells using nigrosin stain. - 7.
 Demonstrate the streak/spread/pour plate technique for isolation of bacteria from given sample. - 8.
 Determine the cultural characteristics of the given bacterial colonies.